 Tom West (jockey; William West's son, b.
 1907)

-Steve / Charlie Howland (waggoner; possibly the same person?)
+Steve / Charlie Howland (wagoner; possibly the same person?)

 George Holladay (musician; also his father?)

-Trice brothers perform last Hoodening in St Nicholas / Sarre for 50 years.
+Trice brothers perform last Hoodening in St Nicholas / Sarre for 40-odd years.

 Hoodening still performed in Acol; one of the Hoodeners was William Frederick Castle (b.
 1875, d.
 1940-1), a labourer at Quex.

 A replica horse 'operated' by Balgowan School (Beckenham) appears at Aylesford Folk Dance Festival, and later at Herne Hill.
-See www.ravensbourne.org/traditions.htm
+See History of Ravensbourne.

 In many areas the custom declined after World War I, partly due to the decrease in the use of horses for farming, partly due to the rise in alternative forms of entertainment such as the radio, and partly due to the general mood of the country.
-It similarly took a while to start up again after World War II, and was only fully revived in 1966: see Hoodening History 1945-64.
+It similarly took a while to start up again after World War II.